bloniaszp/groupSIFT_preprocessing/README.md

 # groupSIFT_preprocessing

-This will be updated further in the summer of 2022.
+This page and code will be updated further in the summer of 2022, however a rough copy of the high-powered computer cluster code at Bowdoin College is presented above.